fkivela/TurboCtl/turboctl/doc/sphinx/_build/html/_sources/usage.rst.txt

     Show a help message that lists all command-line arguments.

+.. option:: -d, --docs

+    Open TurboCtl documentation in a web browser.

 .. option:: -p, --port <port>

     Define the port used for the serial connection.